SIGNAL Writers Guide

 You also can submit articles for our online publication.
 The guidelines are generally the same, but we prefer shorter articles, in the 500- to 800-word range.
 Remember to include hyperlinks within the copy where appropriate, keeping in mind search engine optimization best practices to make it easier for search engines to find and highlight the work.

 Articles we primarily consider for publication are those written by program managers, technical experts and individuals involved in the technology or project and not from public affairs departments.
-If articles require clearance by authorities, please get that before submitting.
+If articles require clearance by authorities, please do not submit without having clearance to do so.
 Professional writers should contact SIGNAL Magazine for publication consideration before beginning.

 We also require photographs and graphics for print and online.
 Submit three to four complementary photographs with captions.
 Photographs for the magazine must be high resolution.
 Preferred formats are .jpg and .gif; .tiff accepted but not recommended.
 If photos are part of a PowerPoint presentation, please provide the original.
 Send photographs separately, not embedded within the article text.
 Speaking of text, we prefer that articles be submitted by email in plain text or Microsoft Word, but we’re flexible and will work with you on that.

 Finally, we want to know a little about you